myankpraksh/monthly-mess/README.md

 This project is live [here](https://projects.myankpraksh.me/monthlymess/) and [here](https://monthlymess.compare) If links are down, please raise an issue to let me know and I will fix it ASAP.

-For demostration puposes I have registered few dummy accounts, they have the following pincodes
+For demonstration purposes I have registered few dummy accounts, they have the following pincodes :
  * 110001
  * 110011
  * 110022